 Finally, if you use Google or its applications such as Gmail – and of course you use Google, given its monopoly control over the search engine market and much else on the Web – you’re feeding the beast with data that in turn is likely being fed to the US intelligence services, or, at the very minimum, is being catalogued and archived by a corporation whose wealth and power depends on the privatization of the informational commons created by user data.
 Read about it here in my piece, co-authored with writer Travis Kelly, called “The Google Panopticon.”
 So much for Google not being evil.

 The most radical antiwar candidate in the US is not Dennis Kucinich or Rand or Ron Paul or any of the usual suspects.
 It’s a 42-year-old Vermonter named Dennis Steele, who is running for governor of his state as an open secessionist.
 From what I can tell, Steele is just an average dude.
-He wears Carhartts and a baseball cap and drives a pickup truck and lives with his wife and two kids in a little Vermont village called Kirby (pop.
+He wears Carhartts and a baseball cap and drives a pickup truck and order viagra without a prescription lives with his wife and two kids in a little Vermont village called Kirby (pop.
 500), off in the wild hills of Vermont’s Northeast Kingdom.
 On occasion, he feeds his family by hunting deer and butchering the meat himself.
 He served three years in the US Army — working for “the Empire,” as he puts it — and he tells me his main reason for running is that he doesn’t want his kids serving in the Army.
 Or any other branch of the Empire.
 He wants the Empire to drop dead.
 And he thinks the best way to start that process is by getting Vermont to secede from the union.
 Destroy the empire by undermining it from within.
 That’s the goal.